Dkavila/chessgame-java/README.md

 ### Adjusts and Upgrades

-This project is still under development and the nexts updates will release those tasks:
+This project is still under development, these are the tasks that I'm working on:

 #### Board Layer
 - [x] Board